Chonburi F.C.

 Chonburi Football Club (สโมสรฟุตบอลจังหวัดชลบุรี) is a Thai professional football club based in the city of Chonburi, Chonburi province, that competes in the first division in Thai football, Thai League 1, after promotion in the 2024–25 season.
 The team lifted the league title in 2007 which became the most successful season in their history.

-Chonburi were founded in 1997 and their main rivals were Sriracha who were also based in Chonburi Province prior to their move and subsequent dissolution.
-The team is widely known by their nickname "The Sharks" which can be seen in the crest of the club.
+Chonburi were founded in 1997.
+Their main rivals were Sriracha, who were also based in Chonburi Province prior to their move and subsequent dissolution.
+The team is widely known by the nickname "The Sharks", which can be seen in the crest of the club.

+The club has won one Thai League 1 title, one Thai League 2 title, two Thai FA Cups, one Thai League Cup and four Kor Royal Cups.

 History

-Early years
+Early years (1996–2000)

-In its early years, Chonburi Football Club was Assumption College Sriracha's football team.
+In its early years, Chonburii-Sannibat Samut Prakan Football Club was Assumption College Sriracha's football team.
 The team was managed by Annop Singtothong, Thanasak Suraprasert, Sontaya Khunpluem, and Wittaya Khunpluem.
-The team competed and were victorious in many youth tournaments, one of them including the Institute of Physical Education's youth football tournament.
+The team competed and were victorious in many youth tournaments, including the Institute of Physical Education's youth football tournament.

 In 1996, Sannibat Samut Prakan Association competed in the Khǒr Royal Cup and came in second place.
-The directors of the football team then negotiated for a merger which resulted in the creation of Chonburi-Sannibat Samut Prakan Football Club.
-The team then competed in Thai Division 1 League or Thai League 2 today.
+The directors of the football team negotiated for a merger, which resulted in the creation of Chonburi-Sannibat Samut Prakan.
+The team then competed in Thai Division 1 League, today known as Thai League 2.

-Provincial League
+Provincial league

-Later, the Chonburi Sports Association had been given the chance to compete in the Provincial League in 2000.
-As a result, Chonburi's provincial football team was separated from Chonburi-Sannibat Samut Prakan thus renaming themselves as Chonburi Football Club which competed in Thai Division 1 League.
+The Chonburi Sports Association had the chance to compete in the Provincial League in 2000.
+As a result, Chonburi's provincial football team was separated from Chonburi-Sannibat Samut Prakan, thus renaming themselves Chonburi Football Club, which competed in Thai Division 1 League.
 The team that competed in the Provincial League acquired their players from Assumption College Sriracha and Chulabhon's College Chonburi.
 They ended their first season in the Provincial League in third place.